 North Korea possibly 6 to 8.

-All the explosions in World War II combined totalled 'only' 2-Megatons or just 20% of the power of just one common Hydrogen bomb.
+All the explosions in World War II combined totalled "only" 2-Megatons

 A 10-Kiloton nuclear device has the power of 10,000 tons of TNT.